fsblemos/lint-sass-vue/README.md

 This linter plugin is a fork of [AtomLinter/linter-sass-lint](https://github.com/AtomLinter/linter-sass-lint) that provides an interface to [sass-lint](https://github.com/sasstools/sass-lint) for [Vue.js](https://vuejs.org).

-It will parse **.vue** files with style tags and works form Sass or SCSS:
+It will parse **.vue** files with style tags and works for Sass or SCSS:

 ```html
 <template>